samjulien/blog/_posts/2018-07-31-full-stack-typescript-apps-part-1-developing-backend-apis-with-nestjs.markdown

 ## Conclusion

 Congratulations!
 You just finished building your Nest.js API and can now focus on the development of the frontend app!
+Be sure to check out the second part of this series: [Full-Stack TypeScript Apps - Part 2: Developing Frontend Angular Apps](https://auth0.com/blog/full-stack-typescript-apps-part-2-developing-frontend-angular-apps/).

 To recapitulate, in this article, you had the chance to use Nest.js/TypeScript features like _modules_, _controllers_, _services_, _interfaces_, _pipes_, _middleware_, and _guard_ to build an API.
 Hopefully, you had a great experience and are ready to keep evolving your application.
 If you have any doubts, a good resource to rely on is [the official Nest.js documentation](https://docs.nestjs.com).